Talking Matters Group Programs

 Children must be available to attend all sessions to enrol.
 Session times can be found in the details for each of the programs.

-· Groups will run for longer periods over 2-3 days rather than 6 to make it easier for families to attend
+- Groups now run for longer periods over 2-3 days rather than over 6 days to make it easier for families to attend

-· Groups will look more holistically at skills through including a number of clinicians and activity focuses
+- Groups now look more holistically at skills through including a number of clinicians and activity focuses

 Missed sessions will need to be funded, as we are unable to cover the costs of providing the program unless all children are in attendance for every session.